Every day, we shed between 50 and 100 hairs.

 Although scarring is normal, it's not well received by most individuals.
 Scarring can take away from the natural look that a hair transplant intends to convey.
 Fortunately, SMP works as a sort of scar camouflage.

 SMP injects pigment to the areas above, below, and to either side of the scar.
-Most professionals use a precise computer system to help them create a natural hairline and they also match the pigment perfectly to skin tone for a flawless finish.
+Most professionals use a precise system to help them create a natural look as well as match the pigment perfectly to skin tone for a flawless finish.
 This allows the scar to blend in naturally with your hair growth and pattern.

 How Many Scar Tattooing Sessions Are Required?